junaid-A-khan/laravel-extended-resource-authorization/README.md

 ### Simple Usage
 #### Step 1:
-First you will need to use ExtendedAuthorizesRequest trait in your app/Http/Controllers/Controller.php
+First you will need to remove AuthorizesRequests trait and add/use ExtendedAuthorizesRequest trait in your app/Http/Controllers/Controller.php

     <?php